 It demonstrates to your patients that you have taken an active interest in the science of longevity.
 In addition, the exam helps to ensure Anti-Aging physicians have grasped the essentials relating to the clinical application of Anti-Aging medical care.
 Because the criteria for maintaining ABAARM credentials include attending Anti-Aging scientific conferences and completing 200 hours of CME credit, Diplomate status underscores and enhances the physician's commitment to receiving ongoing medical education.

-After passing Part II, verification by ABAARM of completion of the physician's certification and receipt of a signed certificate from the board, s/he may refer to her/himself as "Board Certified" in Anti-Aging Medicine by the American Board of Anti-Aging & Regenerative Medicine.
+After passing the oral exam and completing part II of the requirements, verification by ABAARM of completion of the physician's certification and receipt of a signed certificate from the board, s/he may refer to her/himself as "Board Certified" in Anti-Aging Medicine by the American Board of Anti-Aging & Regenerative Medicine.

 NOTE: To maintain ABAARM certification, you must keep your membership in good standing with the A4M.